Rules and Program Information

 • Note: We have never tracked Activations.
 So, there is no reporting involved.
 But, do it for the fun of it and to give those that have never worked that island a chance to work it.

 Check out the Awards page for a complete listing of all the USI awards.

 Don’t forget to visit the USI Blog to see photos and stories of past USI adventures, and contribute some photos of your own to add to the collection.

-We are not affiliated in any way with the Islands On The Air (IOTA) awards program offered by the Radio Society of Great Britain (RSGB).
+We are not affiliated in any way with the Islands On The Air (IOTA) awards program offered by Islands on the Air (IOTA) Ltd.

 Thanks, 73 and have fun CHASING ISLANDS!